relsqui/screenguppy/README.md

 * Screenguppy assumes your terminal is at least 80 characters wide and uses no more of it than that.
 You can give your fish more or less room to swim by editing the WIDTH variable in the `screenguppy` executable.
-* You can change the fish ASCII art (for example, removing the Unicode if your terminal doesn't support it) by editing the RFISH and LFISH variables in the `screenguppy` executable (the right-facing and left-facing versions, respectively).
+* You can change the fish Unicode art (for example, switching it to ASCII if your terminal doesn't support Unicode) by editing the RFISH and LFISH variables in the `screenguppy` executable (the right-facing and left-facing versions, respectively).
   * It doesn't even have to be a static string.
 You can put a clock in there, or your machine's uptime, or anything else you know how to add to a string in Python.